Otter-Bots/api/readme.md

 # API
 An API for Otter Bots, will be used for various things in the future.
+Find it at https://api.otterbots.xyz.

-## How do I run it?
+## How to run it:

 1. Copy and rename `example.env` to `.env`
 2. Fill it out